linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 # Initialize and Run Azure Sandbox
 Ensure you have a Azure account.
 As part of sandbox we use Terraform to provision a resource group, storage account, and blob container within that storage account.

+## Azure Login

+Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/), and ensure that you are logged in with your Azure account.
+You can login in multiple ways.

+### Using username/password

+This is the simplest version.
+Run `az login` and login to your account on a web browser.

+### Using Service Principal

+Following the steps [here](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-service-principal), you can run `az login --service-principal -u <app-id> -p <password-or-cert> --tenant <tenant>` to gain more control over your subscription and account.

 ## Terraform Backend

 Terraform backend state can be stored locally or in Azure blob store.
 To configure this you will be setting the variables like those in `infra/recipes/terraform/azure/backend.tfvars.template`.